micmejia/bible-dump/NKJV/Genesis/Gen 45.md

 Then they went up out of Egypt, and came to the land of Canaan to Jacob their father.

 ###### 26
-And they told him, saying, "Joseph _is_ still alive, and he _is_ governor over all the land of Egypt."
+And they told him, saying, "Joseph is still alive, and he is governor over all the land of Egypt."
 And Jacob's heart stood still, because he did not believe them.

 ###### 27
 But when they told him all the words which Joseph had said to them, and when he saw the carts which Joseph had sent to carry him, the spirit of Jacob their father revived.

 ###### 28
-Then Israel said, "_It is_ enough.
-Joseph my son _is_ still alive.
+Then Israel said, "It is enough.
+Joseph my son is still alive.
 I will go and see him before I die."